 Looks like you are using an old version of Internet Explorer - Please update your browser

-In Gen 1:2 why does the verse refer to “over the surface of the deep” and “the Spirit of God was moving over the surface of the waters?”
+In Genesis 1:2 why does the verse refer to “over the surface of the deep” and “the Spirit of God was moving over the surface of the waters?”
 Does this presume there was water at the beginning of God’s creation?

 My 4th grade Sunday school student asked this question.
 I’ve researched but want to be sure I’m giving her a complete answer.